entity-factory/entity-factory/docs/factory.md

         id values.
     -   **[TypeormAdapter](adapters/typeorm-adapter.md)**: Makes and persists TypeORM entities.
 -   **opts.profiles (optional)**: default `[]`.
-The profiles array accepts an array of glob patterns, Profile instances or Profile classes.
+The profiles array accepts an array of Profile instances or Profile classes.
-    -   **glob patterns**: ex: `’src/\*\*/_.profile.js'`.
-If a glob pattern is passed EntityFactory will attempt to load all profiles found in the path and register them.
-    -   **Class Reference**: ex`UserProfile`.
+    -   **Class Reference**: Ex `UserProfile`.
 If a class reference is passed Entity factory will create a new instance and register it.
-    -   **Profile Instance**: Ex`new UserProfile()`.
+    -   **Profile Instance**: Ex `new UserProfile()`.
 If a profile instance is provided EntityFactory will register it.

 ## factory.register(profile | callback(profile))